 Things start off simply.
 A quote appears: “An invisible empire has been set up above the forms of democracy.”
 We’re asked to guess who said it, Ted Kacyzinski or Woodrow Wilson.
 Naturally the answer is the less obvious, and by extension, the more eerie, Wilson.

 Next we see some kids running happily through the show.
 They’re shot from above, lending a starkness that says their happiness will be short-lived.
-A woman, we assume their mother (Miranda Richardson), joins in their game, while inside the stately manse, as man (their father?
-Grandfather?) reads his morning newspaper.
+A woman, we assume their mother (Miranda Richardson), joins in their game, while inside the stately manse, a man (their father? grandfather?) reads his morning newspaper.
 A four-leaf clover is pressed into the paper, giving him pause.
 He proceeds upstairs and blows his brains out.

 The opening credits speak to anyone who is a fan of Dan Brown and the like.
 Numbers, symbols, words, and images are circled or connected, hinting at sinister hidden messages all around us.
 One of the images is of a freeway off/on-ramp “clover,” and immediately in the next scene people are sorting out a crossword clue about a four-leaf clover.
 So we’ve got a theme that is none too subtle.